Transcript: Cow’s Milk Casomorphin & Crib Death

 This report on cow’s milk-induced infant apnea, thought due to the opiate-like effects of bovine casomorphin in milk, was just a single case report.
 It was so provocative, though, researchers immediately started testing other kids.
 SIDS, sudden infant death syndrome, also known as crib death, is the leading cause of death for healthy infants after one month of age.
 One in every 2,000 American babies die this way.
 Every day, six babies stop crying, and six parents start.

-Most susceptible, are infants exposed to several postnatal factors, sleeping on their stomach, second-hand smoke, and high sleep room temperatures, but It is supposed that in some cases of SIDS, it is cows’ milk that may play a certain role.
-It is also suspected that b-casomorphins hold a direct responsibility for that situation.
+“Most susceptible…are infants exposed to several postnatal factors: sleep[ing on their stomach, secondhand smoke], and high sleep-room temperature.
+[But] it is supposed that in some cases of SIDS, it is cow’s milk that may play a certain role.
+It is also suspected that β-casomorphins hold a direct responsibility for that situation.”

-So what they did was study infants who had recurrent life-threatening episodes—meaning apnea, where they stop breathing, or turn blue, or become limp, etc. These are the kinds of events that place babies at high risk for SIDS.
+So, what they did was study infants who had recurrent life-threatening episodes—meaning apnea, where they stop breathing, or turn blue, or become limp, etc. These are the kinds of events that place babies at high risk for SIDS.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.